TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 Effects can be latent, such as the effects of a function block.
 The function block may have printing statements and variable reads/writes, but they are not happening until they are called in function applications.
-Tracking latent effects can be tricky if we allow first-order functions, where functions can be returned from other functions and control flows, passed in as parameters, and stored in data structures such as arrays, lists, and et al. The current approach in LMS_clean doesn't support first-order functions.
-LMS application using first-order functions in LMS IR will trigger errors in Latent Effect analysis.
+Tracking latent effects can be tricky if we allow higher-order functions, where functions can be returned from other functions and control flows, passed in as parameters, and stored in data structures such as arrays, lists, and et al. The current approach in LMS_clean doesn't support higher-order functions.
+LMS application using higher-order functions in LMS IR will trigger errors in Latent Effect analysis.

 #### Effects in Data Structures

 LMS IR supports `Array`, which is a mutable data structure holding a fixed number of same typed elements in consecutive memory.
 The effects on arrays are at the whole-array granularity (reading and writing to an element is treated as reading and writing to the whole array).
-This is less idea.
+This is less ideal.

 LMS IR also supports other data strucutures (including `List`, `Tuple`, `Map`, et al).
 These data structures are immutable, pure data structures, thus no effects are needed to use them.